Languages

 KS4 | Modern Foreign Languages

-The aim of the MFL curriculum is to develop understanding of the target language in a variety of contexts, including literature of the target language and knowledge of the vocabulary, grammar and phonics of the language.
-As part of the language learning skills, it includes translation (English into target language and Target Language into English), the ability to communicate effectively in the target language and an awareness and understanding of countries and communities where the target language is spoken.
+The aim of the MFL curriculum is to develop understanding of the target language in a variety of contexts, including literature of the target languages.
+As part of the language learning skills, it includes translation (English into target language and target language into English), the ability to communicate effectively in the target language and an awareness and understanding of countries and communities where the target language is spoken.
 The MFL curriculum contributes to the rich, ambitious and inclusive school curriculum.
-All students learn a foreign language.
+All students learn a modern foreign language.

 Course Content